CNPP

 There is a one-week residency requirement in Regina during the second term of studies (winter term, year 1).
 The residency week allows you to meet other students and faculty in person and experience high fidelity simulation learning.

-As a CNPP student, you should expect to spend a minimum of 15-20 hours per week, participating in discussion forums.
+As a CNPP student, you should expect to spend a minimum of 15-20 hours per week, ex: participating in discussion forums and readings.
 You will be required to purchase an electronic mobile device (EMD) like a smart phone or tablet prior to starting the program to access your online courses, online textbooks, streaming video and other electronic health information quickly in a variety of settings.
 For inquiries and questions, please email CNPP@uregina.ca